Character Group Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Character Group PLC has executed a share buyback, purchasing 7,000 of its ordinary shares at a price of 275 pence each, as part of its ongoing share buyback programme.
-The repurchased shares have been cancelled, reducing the total number of shares in issue and adjusting the total voting rights to 17,828,599.
-This move is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.
+Character Group PLC has executed a share buyback, purchasing 5,000 of its ordinary shares at a price of 272 pence each, as part of its ongoing share buyback programme.
+The repurchased shares have been cancelled, reducing the total number of shares in issue and potentially enhancing shareholder value.
+This action reflects the company’s strategic focus on managing its capital structure and returning value to shareholders.

 The most recent analyst rating on (GB:CCT) stock is a Hold with a £312.00 price target.
 To see the full list of analyst forecasts on Character stock, see the GB:CCT Stock Forecast page.